zoonooz/ZFTokenField/README.md

 ## License

-ZFDragableModalTransition is available under the MIT license.
+ZFTokenField is available under the MIT license.
 See the LICENSE file for more info.